Sustainable Investing ESG Glossary

 Scope 3 Emissions Carbon emissions caused by the entire value chain, including the end-user of the product over its life cycle, and are much more difficult to measure.

-SDGSustainable Development GoalsAdopted by members of the United Nations in 2015, this set of 17 goals are a call to action to end poverty, protect the planet and improve the lives and prospects of everyone, everywhere by the year 2030.
+SDGSustainable Development GoalsAdopted by members of the United Nations in 2015, this set of 17 goals calls for ending poverty, protecting the planet, and improving lives everywhere by 2030.

 SRISocially Responsible InvestingA broad category of investing that incorporates ESG factors.
-Investing strategies typically included here include ethical, green, socially responsible, impact, thematic, among others.
+Strategies typically include ethical, green, socially responsible, impact, and thematic investing.

-UN Global CompactUnited Nations Global CompactA global corporate sustainability initiative, calling on companies, investors and other participants to align their strategies and operations with universal principles on human rights, labor, environment and anti-corruption.
+UN Global CompactUnited Nations Global CompactA global corporate sustainability initiative calling on companies, investors and other participants to align strategies and operations with universal principles on human rights, labor, environment and anti-corruption.